 Here are seven strategies that may help cover today’s spectrum of expected, and sometimes unexpected, educational costs.

-Either way, it’s a lot.
-You may be able to encourage grandparents, friends and other relatives to contribute to your child’s 529 plan.
-For 2021, they can generally make annual contributions up to $15,000 a year for a single person and $30,000 for a married couple without triggering the federal gift tax, assuming they did not make any other gifts to the same person.
-They can also take advantage of a feature unique to 529 plans that allows them to make five years' worth of contributions at once without triggering the federal gift tax4.
-If they don’t make additional gifts to the same person during the same 5-year period, an individual can contribute up to $75,000 for 2020 and a married couple filing jointly can contribute up to $150,000 (these amounts may change in the future due to cost of living adjustments), provided they make the required election on a gift tax return for the year of the contribution.
+For 2022, they can generally make annual contributions up to $16,000 a year for a single person and $32,000 for a married couple without triggering the federal gift tax, assuming they did not make any other gifts to the same person.
+They can also take advantage of a feature unique to 529 plans that allows them to make five years' worth of contributions at once without triggering the federal gift tax1.
+If they don’t make additional gifts to the same person during the same 5-year period, an individual can contribute up to $80,000 for 2022 and a married couple filing jointly can contribute up to $160,000 (these amounts may change in the future due to cost of living adjustments), provided they make the required election on a gift tax return for the year of the contribution.

 A portfolio of zero-coupon municipal bonds can be a smart way at times to save for college.
 This type of fixed income security does not pay interest but instead can be bought at a substantial discount to its face value, which it pays in full at maturity, providing a lump sum equal to the initial investment plus imputed interest.
 A big plus with these bonds: when purchased from a government entity, their interest is often exempt from federal income tax and usually from state and local income tax as well.
 And if you need a specific amount of funds at a particular date—for example, when paying college tuition—your Financial Advisor can structure your portfolio so that the bonds mature right before payments would be due.